What is Tax Fraud?

 Types of Tax Fraud

-There are 3 main types of tax fraud.
+There are 3 main types.
 Let’s discuss them one by one:

 #1 – Underreporting One’s Income